TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 ```
 *Actions*
 ```
-Print message 'No, its too hot.'
+Print message 'No, its too hot\.'
 ```
 ### Action 35 - Input: INV ANY
 *Actions*